Go Back

 This smoke could easily ruin a big fireworks display, especially during the grand finale at the end of the show when dozens of fireworks explode in quick succession in the same area of the sky.
 What causes this phenomenon?

-Some may think that when smoke lingers after fireworks explode, it is because the smoke came from a "cheap" firework.
+Some people may think that smoke lingers after fireworks explode because it comes from "cheap" fireworks.
 That is a myth.
 The cause of the lingering smoke can be traced back to a weather phenomenon known as an inversion.

 Fourth of July fireworks weather washington DC